hummingbot/deploy/hummingbot_gateway_compose/README.md

 Afterwards, Hummingbot will use the passphrase to generate the certificates and save them in the `hummingbot_files/certs` folder, where the Gateway instance will look for the certificates it needs.

+Now, run `exit` to exit the client.

+### 2. Remove network

-Now, run `stop` to exit the client.
-Once you're back in Bash/Terminal, run the following command to remove the network:
+Once you're back in Bash/Terminal, run the following command to remove the Compose network:
 ```
 docker-compose down
 ```